ahoy-c/PatternMatchingPractice/README.md

 ObjectClassifier(object[] array) analyzes each element's type and value, returning a description.

 Uses pattern matching (switch expressions) to inspect types, ranges, and properties.

+## Example Output
+5 is a small number
+-3 is a negative number
+Hi is a short string
+Hello world is a long string
+{X=1,Y=2} is a point in the first quadrant
+{X=-1,Y=-2} is a point in the third quadrant is a null